snekkylang/snekky-vscode/README.md

 - Fixed closures not being highlighted

 ### 0.4.0
-_ Added support for custom regex syntax
+- Added support for custom regex syntax

+### 0.5.0
+- Added support for when keyword